odanoburu/FreeLing-User-Manual/analyzer.md

 ## The easy way: Using the <tt>analyze</tt> script {#the-easy-way-using-the-analyze-script}

-To ease the invocation of the program, a script named <tt>analyze</tt> (no final <tt>r</tt>) is provided.
+To ease the invocation of the program, a script named `analyze` (no final "<tt>r</tt>") is provided.
 This is script is able to locate default configuration files, define library search paths, and handle whether you want the client-server or the straight version.

 The sample main program is called with the command: